stephan-double-u/cross-language-validation-schema/README.md

 rules a little more descriptive.

 ## Close-to-life example
-Lets say we work for a company that rents _medical equipment_.
+Let's say we work for a company that rents _medical equipment_.
 Each medical _article_ may contain several _accessories_.
 Articles are grouped in _medical sets_.
-The equipment is stored in warehouses and deliverd to customers locations.
+The equipment is stored in warehouses and delivered to customers locations.
 Staff members schedule _reservations_ on behalf of their customers.

 ### Example objects
-This are example objects for the aforementioned entity types with some of their properties.
+These are example objects for the aforementioned entity types with some of their properties.
 The more technical properties like _id_, _createdBy_ etc. are omitted:

 - Accessory